YWCA SEW

 Since July 2021, we have had 1,295 students sign up for the virtual orientations in Milwaukee:

-- Milwaukee has virtual orientations every Thursday at 9:00am and 1:00pm.
+- Virtual orientations takes place every Thursday at 9:00 a.m. and 1:00 p.m.

-- Each session is 1 hour.
+- Each session is 1 hour long.

 - Orientations and enrollment are ongoing.